 Geoff Gottlieb is a Senior Economist on the IMF’s China team and Mission Chief for Macao SAR.
 Previously, he was a member of the IMF’s Greece team where he was responsible for fiscal and debt issues during the 2012-2014 programme.
 Prior to coming to the IMF, his career spanned public and private sector institutions including the U.S. Treasury, Goldman Sachs, Fortress Investment Group and the Earth Institute at Columbia University.
 He attended Brown University and received an MSc in Economics at the University College Dublin.

-Moderation: Genia Kostka is a Fellow at the Hertie School of Governance and was Professor of Governance of Energy and Infrastructure before that.
+Moderation: Genia Kostka is a Fellow at the Hertie School and was Professor of Governance of Energy and Infrastructure before that.
 Her research and teaching interests are in energy governance, public policy, and political economy, with a regional focus on China.

-Welcome: Mark Hallerberg is Professor of Public Management and Political Economy at the Hertie School of Governance and is Director of the Master of Public Policy and Master of International Affairs programmes.
+Welcome: Mark Hallerberg is Professor of Public Management and Political Economy at the Hertie School and is Director of the Master of Public Policy and Master of International Affairs programmes.
 His research focuses on fiscal governance, tax competition, financial crises, and European Union politics.